jasonm23/onlisp-markdown/onlisp.md

 Figure 20.5 summarizes all the restrictions imposed by the continuation-passing macros.
-Functions which neither save continuations, nor call other func- tions which do, need not use these special macros.
+Functions which neither save continuations, nor call other functions which do, need not use these special macros.
 Built-in functions like list, for example, are exempt.

 Figure 20.6 contains the code from Figure 20.3, translated from Scheme into